KaysenWB/TII_SGlow/README.md

 # Code Statement
 This code contains all the comparison and ablation experiments from the paper.
 Below are descriptions of the each file:

-main_run.py -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions. dataloader.py -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted. processor.py -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations. utils.py -- Some additional functions. visualization.py -- Visualising a batch of predicted trajectories.
+main_run.py -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions.
+dataloader.py -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted.

-AIS_process
+processor.py -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations.
+utils.py -- Some additional functions.
+visualization.py -- Visualising a batch of predicted trajectories.

+AIS_process: AIS data preprocessing, AIS_process.py is the running file and Functions.py is the functions to be called.